Space for primates to live

 The aim should be to meet the animals’ biological needs, challenge the animals’ intelligence, and prevent boredom.
 Enrichment efforts are an essential part of primate husbandry, and not an ‘optional’ extra.
 Enrichment items should be varied, and changed from time to time to avoid over-familiarity and boredom.

-Major changes should be introduced over time, to ensure that they are successful and to prevent anxiety and some well-used items should be retained.
+Major changes should be introduced over time, to make sure that they are successful and to prevent anxiety and some well-used items should be retained.
 Health and safety of the animals should be considered when using enrichment devices.

 Feeding sites and bowls should be sited to minimise contamination with faeces and urine.
 Bowls should be easy to clean.
-Similarly, it is important to locate water sources in places that are accessible, and less likely to be contaminated.
+It's also important to have water sources in places that are accessible, and less likely to be contaminated.

 Containers should be easy to keep clean.
-Sleeping sites appropriate to the species should be provided.
+Sleeping sites that are relevant to the species should be provided.
 Some species require a nest-box and nesting material; others may require a shelf on which they can sleep as a group.

 Other species may require a number of sleeping areas so that the group can separate at night.
-Sleeping sites should be sufficient in number for all animals, and generally provided at a high level in the enclosure, above the eye level of the keeper.
+Enough sleeping sites should provided for all animals and they should be at a high level in the enclosure, above the eye level of the keeper.
 Most primates never sleep on the ground.

 The temperature, humidity, ventilation and lighting of indoor enclosures should be suitable for the comfort and well-being of the species at all times.
 In particular, cold, draughts and damp should be avoided.
 Consideration should be given to both indoor and outdoor areas and conditions overnight.

 Indoor enclosures should be maintained at a temperature suitable for the species they contain.
 Different species may have different temperature requirements.
-Care must be taken to ensure that the indoor enclosure is heated with appropriate thermal gradients, and that unacceptable cold spots are eliminated.
+Care must be taken to make sure that the indoor enclosure is heated with relevant thermal gradients, and that unacceptable cold spots are eliminated.
 Heaters should be guarded to prevent burns.

 Warm basking areas should be provided.

-Lighting should provide appropriate day length.
-Many primates need UV light to be provided to ensure proper skeletal development.
+Lighting should provide suitable day length.
+Many primates need UV light for proper skeletal development.
 Direct access to sunlight in an outdoor enclosure will provide for the UV needs of most primates (note that UV light is screened out by glass).

 Heating will often reduce the humidity of the enclosure.
 Most primates come from humid forest environments, and low humidity may cause health problems.